jvh-vcgi/jvh-vcgi/README.md

 ## Projects Directory

-A simple directory and navigation hub for my GitHub contributions.
-Projects are organized by major initiatives, focusing on geospatial work for VEM and VCGI.
+A simple directory and navigation hub for my GitHub contributions. rojects are organized by major initiatives, focusing on geospatial work for the State of Vermont.

 ### Access Repositories by Category: